jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 ## Winter 2015 (1B)
 {% include photo.html img="/my-story/pictures/1b/2.jpg" caption="This is was taken when I was doing a titration lab." size="60%" %}

-{% include photo3.html img1="/my-story/pictures/1b/4-1.jpg" img2="/my-story/pictures/1b/4-2.jpg" img3="/my-story/pictures/1b/4-3.jpg" caption="The winter was pretty snowy that year.
+{% include photo2.html img1="/my-story/pictures/1b/4-1.jpg" img2="/my-story/pictures/1b/4-3.jpg" caption="The winter was pretty snowy that year.
 The whole campus was covered in a blanket of snow.
 In the picture on the far left of these three, is a scene near EIT.
 In the back you can barely make out two figures, one of which is the President of the University of Waterloo, Feridun Hamdullahpur." %}

-{% include photo.html img="/my-story/pictures/1b/4-4.jpg" size="40%" caption="A Christmas tree can be seen on the top of DP Library." %}
+{% include photo.html img="/my-story/pictures/1b/4-4.jpg" size="50%" caption="A Christmas tree can be seen on the top of DP Library." %}

 <figcaption>Some more photos of campus.</figcaption>

-{% include photo3.html img1="/my-story/pictures/1b/5-1.jpg" img2="/my-story/pictures/1b/5-2.jpg"  img3="/my-story/pictures/1b/5-3.jpg" caption="Near the Tatham Centre and Hagey Hall." %}
+{% include photo2.html img1="/my-story/pictures/1b/5-1.jpg" img2="/my-story/pictures/1b/5-3.jpg" caption="Near the Tatham Centre and Hagey Hall." %}

-{% include photo3.html img1="/my-story/pictures/1b/5-4.jpg" img2="/my-story/pictures/1b/5-5.jpg" img3="/my-story/pictures/1b/5-6.jpg" caption="Beside DC and MC." %}
+{% include photo2.html img1="/my-story/pictures/1b/5-4.jpg" img2="/my-story/pictures/1b/5-6.jpg" caption="Beside DC and MC." %}

-{% include photo3.html img1="/my-story/pictures/1b/5-7.jpg" img2="/my-story/pictures/1b/5-8.jpg" img3="/my-story/pictures/1b/5-9.jpg" caption="Views of DP Library and V1 Green." %}
+{% include photo2.html img1="/my-story/pictures/1b/5-8.jpg" img2="/my-story/pictures/1b/5-9.jpg" caption="Views of DP Library and V1 Green." %}

-{% include photo3.html img1="/my-story/pictures/1b/6-1.jpg" img2="/my-story/pictures/1b/6-2.jpg" img3="/my-story/pictures/1b/6-3.jpg" size="32%" height="32%" caption="The Science Teaching Complex and Needles Hall Expansion were still being built at the time.
-The parking lot at night near PAC, and QNC at night." %}
+{% include photo2.html img1="/my-story/pictures/1b/6-2.jpg" img2="/my-story/pictures/1b/6-3.jpg" caption="The parking lot at night near PAC, and QNC at night." %}

-{% include photo.html img="/my-story/pictures/1b/3.jpg" size="40%" caption="I also participated in Model UN, and got 'Best Delegate' at their first in-house committee.
+{% include photo.html img="/my-story/pictures/1b/3.jpg" size="50%" caption="I also participated in Model UN, and got 'Best Delegate' at their first in-house committee.
 I really enjoyed DECA and Model UN in high school, and I continued to participate in those clubs in university.
 I went to UTMUN, a University of Toronto run Model UN event in Winter 2015 as well." %}

 ## Spring 2015 (break)